FailAcademy/learning/adp-pt-vancouver/_slides/month-04/01-state-events-I.md

 ```

 **Bonus!** The proptype warning message is the console should be gone now that we have passed a method into that prop instead of an empty string.

 ---

+# What We've Learned

+- How to set an component's initial state in a `constructor`
+- How to alter state in response to some event

+---